How to get a file extension in Python

 print(f"The file extension is: .{extension}")--OUTPUT--The file extension is: .docx

-You can also use the built-in split() method for a direct string manipulation approach.
-This function divides a string into a list of substrings based on a delimiter.
-Using split('.') breaks the filename at each dot, and the index [-1] grabs the last element from the resulting list.
+You can also use the built-in split() method for a quick, direct approach.
+This function breaks the string into a list using the dot as a separator.
+By accessing the last element with [-1], you get what’s typically the file extension.

 Combining os.path.basename() with string methods